 Introduction 5

 OBJECTIVES, SCOPE AND METHODOLOGY 6

-RESULTS OF MONITORING 7
+RESULTS OF REVIEW 7

-The Office of Financial Accountability (hereinafter referred to as "OFA") has completed a monitoring review of the Prevent Child Abuse Tennessee.
+The Office of Financial Accountability (hereinafter referred to as "OFA") has completed a monitoring review of Andrew Jackson Foundation.
 A monitoring review is substantially less in scope than an audit.
-The OFA did not audit the financial statements and, accordingly, does not express an opinion or any assurances regarding the financial statements of the Prevent Child Abuse Tennessee or any of its component units.
+The OFA did not audit the financial statements and, accordingly, does not express an opinion or any assurances regarding the financial statements of Andrew Jackson Foundation or any of its component units.
 The OFA is responsible for the internal monitoring of Metropolitan Government of Nashville and Davidson County (hereinafter referred to as "Metro") agencies that receive federal and state financial assistance, including cooperative agreements and non-profit organizations that receive Direct Appropriations and Community Partnership Funds from Metro government.
 In summary, any agreement(s) that imposes performance and/or financial requirements on Metro government is subject to review by the OFA.